 Because of many things, Morgan is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Morgan really has some of the features that families look for when choosing a good community to raise children.
 Is Morgan perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 The people who call Morgan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Morgan residents report their race to be White, followed by Asian.
-Important ancestries of people in Morgan include German, Irish, European, and Swedish.
+Important ancestries of people in Morgan include German, Irish, European, and Danish.